-These Applesauce Muffins are unbelievably moist, super simple and make the most delicious breakfast or quick snack.
-They are flavored with cinnamon, applesauce and a touch of vanilla then finished with a light dusting of cinnamon sugar for a real breakfast treat.
+These Applesauce Muffins are unbelievably moist, super simple, and make the most delicious breakfast or a quick snack.
+They are flavored with cinnamon, applesauce, and a touch of vanilla, then finished with a light dusting of cinnamon sugar for a real breakfast treat.

 The Best Cinnamon Applesauce Muffins

 You just can’t beat the smell of homemade muffins in the kitchen.
 These cinnamon Applesauce Muffins are no exception, and they taste just as heavenly as they smell.

 They’re made even easier because of the melted butter.
 With no need to cream the butter and sugar, there is no need to drag out the stand mixer.
 A couple of bowls and a spatula will work just fine.